48 Molecular Mechanisms of Memory: Aplysia

 With a nervous system of only 20,000 cells, Aplysia is orders of magnitude simpler than the other model organisms used at the time.
 Additionally, some Aplysia neurons are huge, up to a millimeter in diameter, which took away the need for highly precise equipment.

 Figure 48.1.
-Aplysia californica.
-Picture of an Aplysia californica specimen.
+Aplysia californica specimen.

 Aplysia also has a relatively simple anatomy.
 It breathes using a half-circle of delicate tissue called the gill, which is guarded by the mantle shelf.
 They also have an organ called the siphon, a small tube that is used for moving water through the animal.